This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Both platforms offer calendar integrations. deskbird provides a native Teams app and deep Outlook integration, so employees book without leaving their usual tools in just two clicks.
 Skedda syncs with calendars but doesn't embed as directly into the Microsoft ecosystem.

 Both can be set up fairly quickly.
-The difference for some teams may rely in UX and daily adoption. deskbird's user-friendly interface as well as employee-oriented features like seeing who's coming in or following teammates tend to drive higher engagement in hybrid teams.
+The difference for some teams comes down to UX and daily adoption. deskbird's user-friendly interface, along with employee-oriented features like seeing who's coming in or following teammates, tends to drive higher engagement in hybrid teams.

 Yes. deskbird includes built-in visitor management with pre-registration, automated invitations, self-check-in via tablet or kiosk, and host notifications through Teams.
 If managing external guests is part of your workflow, this difference matters.

 Skedda provides reporting on bookings but less depth for strategic space planning. deskbird offers detailed workplace analytics, including utilization by location and zone, attendance patterns, peak-day tracking, and no-show rates.
-With adoption rates at 90%, this reliable data helps justify real estate decisions and measure policy impact.
+With adoption rates above 90%, this reliable data helps justify real estate decisions and measure the impact of hybrid policies.